GoogleChrome/ip-protection/Masked-Domain-List.md

 connectif.cloud                                  | ConnectIf                                                      | Not Impacted By Script Blocking
 constantcontact.com                              | ConstantContact                                                | Not Impacted By Script Blocking
 ctctcdn.com                                      | ConstantContact                                                | Not Impacted By Script Blocking
+marketingautomation.services                     | ConstantContact                                                | Not Impacted By Script Blocking
 rs6.net                                          | ConstantContact                                                | Not Impacted By Script Blocking
 consumable.com                                   | Consumable                                                     | Not Impacted By Script Blocking
 serverbid.com                                    | Consumable                                                     | Not Impacted By Script Blocking